Akasa Air unveils first look of its crew uniform | Business

 ''We are delighted to share this shoe design -- which is sustainably produced, functional, comfortable, gender-neutral and contemporary,'' Deepika Mehra, Founder of Vanilla Moon, said.

-Designed by Delhi-based fashion designer Rajesh Pratap Singh, the jacket draws inspiration from the Indian band gala and is forward-looking in a modern version of the garment.
+Designed by Delhi-based fashion designer Rajesh Pratap Singh, the jacket draws inspiration from the Indian bandhgala and is forward-looking in a modern version of the garment.

 Last November, Akasa Air announced ordering 72 '737 Max' aircraft from Boeing.
 The order includes two variants from the 737 MAX family -- 737-8 and 737-8-200.